Seychelles, also known as “The Paradise Isles,” have been some of the most beautiful islands I’ve been to so far.

 May to September is their summer, which is dryer and hotter.
 This is the best time to visit, weather-wise, but it is also the most expensive.

-How Much Should You Expect To Spend There?
+How Much Should You Expect To Spend in Seychelles?

 There are even more remote islands, but these are mostly reserved for high-end exclusive resorts where the price tag is no less than $700 a night.
 On Fregate Island, for example, the average rate is $2500+ a night.
 So, if you’re on a budget, stick to the main three islands.

-I highly recommend Airbnb and HotelsCombined to source your accommodation there.
-Both of these sites offer a wide variety of accommodation that goes from $35 a night and up.
-The average I’ve found on both sites for a decent place in a good location is around $70 a night – which is around what I paid on average.
-(With this link you get $35 off your first booking with Airbnb.)
+The average I’ve found on both sites for a decent place in a good location is around $70 a night – which is around what I paid on average for the Airbnb apartments I booked.

 If you’re open to Couchsurfing, it is also an option to get some free accommodation while getting to know some locals.